 WELD107W GMAW / FCAW Theory

 This course is designed to cover the theory behind Gas Metal Arc Welding (GMAW) (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) processes, safe practices, power sources, wire selection and gases used, as well as the proper applications used on carbon steel.

 WELD108W GMAW / FCAW Lab

 This lab course provides students with the theory and techniques needed to properly set up and use Gas Metal Arc Welding (sometimes referred to by its subtypes metal inert gas (MIG) welding) and Flux Core Arc Welding (FCAW) equipment safely.
 Students will weld common joints found in today’s welding industry using solid and flux core wire.
 Students will receive instruction on wire selection and consumables used in these processes.
 Safety hazards and safety practices are emphasized.

 WELD110W Math for Welders

 This course covers basic mathematical concepts including the use of a calculator.
 It is designed to improve the student’s analytical thinking skills by demonstrating how problems are solved and by encouraging students to verbalize their problem solving strategies.
 Topics covered are whole numbers, fractions, decimals, percentages, and SI metric system.

 WELD113W FCAW Certification

-This Flux Core Arc Welding (FCAW) Certification course is designed to provide students with the specific skills necessary to successfully complete the American Welding Society (AWS) D1.1 Unlimited Thickness Structural Steel Test using 0.045 inch diameter wire in the 3G Vertical-Up Position.
+This Flux Core Arc Welding (FCAW) Certification course is designed to provide students with the specific skills necessary to successfully complete the American Welding Society (AWS) D1.1 Unlimited Thickness Structural Steel Test using 0.045 inch diameter wire in the Vertical-Up and Overhead Positions.
 Safety hazards and safety practices are emphasized.